wp-plugins/phpsword-favicon-manager/readme.txt

 == Changelog ==
 = 1.0 =
-* First version of the plugin.
+* First version of the PhpSword Favicon Manager WordPress plugin released and available to download on 09 November 2014.

 == Upgrade Notice ==
+= 1.0 =
+* First version of the PhpSword Favicon Manager WordPress plugin released and available to download on 09 November 2014.

 == Read more and Support ==
-* If you like our favicon plugin, please provide your valuable feedback and suggestion to improve the quality of the plugin.
+* If you like our favicon plugin, please provide your valuable feedback and suggestions to improve the quality of the plugin.
-* Feel free to test the plugin in different WordPress versions and vote in the Compatibility section.
-So that other users can check compatibility and download appropriate version.
+* Feel free to test the plugin in different WordPress versions and vote in the Compatibility section so that other users can check compatibility and download the appropriate version.
 * Share your experience by rating the plugin.
-* Read about the plugin news, updates and more on our website [69plugins.com](http://69plugins.com/ "69plugins.com WordPress plugins for your website")
+* Read about plugin news, updates and more on our official website at [69plugins.com](https://69plugins.com/ "WordPress plugins for your website at 69plugins.com")
-* Do not hesitate to ask question, report bug/error or anything related to our plugin on support section, author website or plugin website.
+* Do not hesitate to ask questions, report bugs/errors or anything related to our plugin through our support section, author’s website or plugin website.
+= License =
+PhpSword Favicon Manager WordPress plugin is released under the GPLv2.
+You can download, install and use this plugin for free on your personal or commercial website.